Derwaan/blog/_i18n/en/_posts/2020-05-14-note-taking-experiment-part-1.md

 So, I have decided to put myself into a small experiment in order to find the perfect note-taking workflow.

-> **tl;dr** My note-taking system have three steps (1.
+> **tl;dr** My note-taking system has three steps (1.
 Capture ideas into a notebook; 2.
 Review et categorize those notes; 3.
 Create something from those notes).
 I will write more posts that will describe my follow-ups on this experiment.

 # An experimental system